-An automated station operated in the bog area at 2265 m elevation between 24 October 2012 and 27 June 2013, measuring the following variables at 5-minute time steps: air temperature, humidity, pressure, wind speed and direction, shortwave solar irradiance; snow properties: depth, temperature (20cm, 40cm, 60cm, 80cm, 100cm, 120cm, 140cm, above ground); soil properties: temperature and wetness (3 cm, 11cm, 30 cm below the surface).
-Snow depths, air and soil temperatures are presented, as an example, in Figure 13.
+An automated station operated in the bog area at 2265 m elevation between 24 October 2012 and 27 June 2013 measuring the following variables at 5 min time steps: air temperature, humidity, pressure, wind speed and direction, and shortwave solar irradiance; snow properties: depth and temperature (20, 40, 60, 80, 100, 120 and 140 cm above ground); and soil properties: temperature and wetness (3, 11 and 30 cm below the surface).
+Snow depths and air and soil temperatures are presented as an example in Fig. 14.

-The first snowfall event was on 27-28 October 2012, building up a snow layer of 35 cm depth.
+The first snowfall event was on 27-28 October 2012 building up a snow layer of 35 cm depth.
 The soil below the snowpack remained unfrozen throughout winter except for the top 2 cm.
 There were two short melt-freeze events during the first two weeks of November.
-Between mid-November 2012 and mid-April 2013 no significant melt event occurred.
+Between mid-November 2012 and mid-April 2013, no significant melt event occurred.
 The snowpack was completely dry during the flight missions.
-During the first campaign on 20-21 November the ground was covered by 20 to 35 cm of re-frozen coarse-grained snow.
-The mean snow depth along the transects was 27 cm, and mean SWE was 90 mm.
-The coarse-grained, refrozen layer of about 30 cm depth from November stayed throughout winter, with some formation of depth hoar (especially at the bog sites).
-Between the flight missions M1 and M2 there was one major snowfall event of about 40 cm on 28 November 2012, followed by several small events.
-Average snow depth increased to 126 cm, and mean SWE

-(based on the mean density of the snow pits) to 333 mm.
-Between the flight missions M2 and M3 there were again some minor snowfall events.
-The mean snow depth increased only slightly to 129 cm whereas SWE increased to 395 mm, indicating snow compaction.
-During M2 and M3, snow layers above the refrozen bottom layer included solid faceted particles and also rounded grains (Figure 14).
+During the first campaign on 20-21 November, the ground was covered by 20 to 35 cm of re-frozen coarse-grained snow.
+The mean snow depth along the transects was 27 cm and the mean SWE was 90 mm.
+The coarse-grained, refrozen layer of about 30 cm depth from November stayed throughout winter with some formation of depth hoar (especially at the bog sites).
+Between the flight missions M1 and M2, there was one major snowfall event of about 40 cm on 28 November 2012 followed by several small events.
+Average snow depth increased to 126 cm and mean SWE (based on the mean density of the snow pits) to 333 mm.
+Between the flight missions M2 and M3, there were again some minor snowfall events.
+The mean snow depth increased only slightly to 129 cm whereas SWE increased to 395 mm indicating snow compaction.
+During M2 and M3, snow layers above the refrozen bottom layer included solid-faceted particles and also rounded grains (Fig. 15).
 Snow depths along the transects showed small-scale spatial variability related to micro-topography and snow redistribution by wind.